-What Remedies Can an Employee Get For Unpaid Overtime?
+What Damages Can an Employee Get For Unpaid Overtime?

 The damages that can be awarded for violation of the overtime laws vary slightly depending on whether the claim is under federal or state law.
 In most cases employees with bring both state and federal claims, but there are some differences between the exemptions under these laws, so there may be people with only federal claims or only state law claims.